fpdavis/MTOvJoyFeeder/README.md

 ### Todo (in order of importance):

-* Add propper logging methods
+* Create Windows Service
+* Determine current support for Force Feedback in vJoy
+* Test with all available joysticks
+* Create Launchbox plugin
 * Add timer to detect controllers when they are added
 * Need to load state for PointOfViewControllers1 PointOfViewControllers3
 * Investigate implementing oJoystickInfo.oJoystick.SetNotification()
-* Determine current support for Force Feedback in vJoy
-* Test with all available joysticks
-* Create Launchbox plugin
-* Create Windows Service
+* Clean up some calls to WriteToEventLog that are using String.Format

 ### Changes (oldest to newest):